atarazana/gramola-operator/part-1-1.md

 * Create a memcached Deployment if it doesn’t exist
 * Ensure that the Deployment size is the same as specified by the Memcached CR spec
-* Update the Memcached CR status using the status writer with the names of the memcached pods
+* Update the Memcached CR status using the status writer with the names of the Memcachedd pods

 Now maybe you're wondering... **What's the entry point of a Controller?
 How does it start dealing with events?
 What events?
 Does it glow in the dark?**

 Let's change the code of our empty controller with this one.
 Open file `./controllers/appservice_controller.go`

-> **NOTE:** If you want to have a look to the original controlloler of the tutorial go [here](https://raw.githubusercontent.com/operator-framework/operator-sdk/master/example/memcached-operator/memcached_controller.go.tmpl)
+> **NOTE:** If you want to have a look to the originalcontrollerr of the tutorial go [here](https://raw.githubusercontent.com/operator-framework/operator-sdk/master/example/memcached-operator/memcached_controller.go.tmpl).

 ```sh
 curl https://raw.githubusercontent.com/operator-framework/operator-sdk/master/example/memcached-operator/memcached_controller.go.tmpl | \